 Here we share our top 7 reasons why Ladakh in winter rocks –

 Summer in Ladakh is jam-packed, on the other hand in winter crowds thin out, you are the only soul and no one is around for miles.
 You can actually count the number of vehicles plying on the road or at times you might be the only one driving around.

 Empty roads, empty valleys, empty monasteries… No photo bombing or traffic jams, no long waits in queues to visit a Monastery, no one to share this piece of paradise with … Sounds Perfect!!
 Isn’t it? 😀

-The famed Sanchi Stupa which is jam-packed during summers lies deserted in the winter.
-You can spend as much time as you would need to click that perfect picture with the perfect backdrop.
+The famed Shanti Stupa which is jam-packed during summers lies deserted in the winter.
+You can spend as much time as you would need to click on that perfect picture with the perfect backdrop.

 2. It’s magical.

 Ladakh is blessed with jaw-dropping landscapes.
 Frozen waterfalls, lakes, and rivers are a common sight.
 The landscape is a mix of barren mountains to snow-capped mountains and each and every corner is begging to be Instagrammed.
 The contrast of the brown barren mountains to the white snow is breathtaking and is a photographer’s delight.

 Every nook is straight out of a Pinterest Board

 Another benefit of traveling during winters in Ladakh is that because there are few tourists around, locals are quite chilled out and are more open to chat with the tourists.
 Strike up a conversation with locals and get to know the culture first hand.
 Visit a Ladhaki home to get the authentic feel of Ladakh.
 There cannot be a better time to hang out with the locals and get a feel for the culture up close.